Charlotte-Men/Simone/README.md

 ### Goal

-I wanted to code something by myself, using as much React hooks as possible :hook: :hook: :hook:
+I wanted to code something by myself, using as much React hooks as possible :gear: :gear: :hook:

 I was motivated by the algorithm challenge and the retro look of Simon game !

 If you enjoyed it, feel free to contact me on [linkedin](https://www.linkedin.com/in/charlotte-menard/).